Timeline of environmental history

 This timeline lists events in the external environment that have influenced events in human history.
 This timeline is for use with the article on environmental determinism.

 For the history of humanity's influence on the environment, and humanity's perspective on this influence, see timeline of history of environmentalism.
+See list of years in the environment for the past 150 years on more discrete subjects that relate to environmental law, conservation, environmentalism and environmental issues.
 See List of periods and events in climate history for a timeline list focused on climate.

 Pre-Holocene (1.5 Ma)

 The time from roughly 15,000 to 5,000 BCE was a time of transition, and swift and extensive environmental change, as the planet was moving from an Ice age, towards an interstadial (warm period).
 Sea levels rose dramatically (and are continuing to do so), land that was depressed by glaciers began lifting up again, forests and deserts expanded, and the climate gradually became more modern.
 In the process of warming up, the planet saw several "cold snaps" and "warm snaps", such as the Older Dryas and the Holocene climatic optimum, as well as heavier precipitation.
 In addition, the Pleistocene megafauna became extinct due to environmental and evolutionary pressures from the changing climate.
 This marked the end of the Quaternary extinction event, which was continued into the modern era by humans.
 The time around 11,700 years ago (9,700 BC) is widely considered to be the end of the old age (Pleistocene, Paleolithic, Stone Age, Wisconsin Ice Age), and the beginning of the modern world as we know it.